MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

         return activity;
     }
 	```

-1. Right-click the **Helpers** folder and add a new class named "ActivityHelper.cs."
-Then replace the contents of the file with the following code:
+1. Add a class file named **ActivityHelper.cs** to the "Helpers" folder and replace its contents with the following code:

 	```C#
 	using DroneLander.Data;